Channel U (UK)

 Channel U (later known as Channel AKA) was a British digital satellite TV music channel that focused on the British grime scene which ran from February 2003 to June 2018.

 Channel U was a significant outlet not only for established artists, but also for those who were just starting out, helping the breakthrough for acts such as Tinchy Stryder, Tinie Tempah, Dizzee Rascal, Chip, Wretch 32, Devlin, Giggs, Skepta and N-Dubz.
 Its material included "crude productions shot with handheld digital video cameras," and helped new musicians attract attention and build a fan base.
-According to its website, "the aim of the channel was to highlight to the public, the raw and unsigned talent we have in the UK, and give them a platform from which they could perform," and it has been successful in this mission, as suggested by the production and popularity of such compilation CDs as Channel U: The Album.
+According to its website, "the aim of the channel was to highlight to the public, the raw and unsigned talent we have in the UK, and give them a platform from which they could perform," and it was successful in this mission, as suggested by the production and popularity of such compilation CDs as Channel U: The Album.

 Many artists have expressed their loyalty to the channel in their lyrics; for example, in Lady Sovereign's "9 to 5", "Channel who?
 Oh Channel U, the ones who made me huge, like Katie Price's boobs!".
 Other artists to comment on Channel U include Kano, Ironik, Lethal Bizzle, Sway, Remi Nicole, Mr Wong, and Dizzee Rascal.
 Dan le sac vs Scroobius Pip criticised Channel U in their song "Fixed", as did Lowkey, who cited the absence of any innovation and the channel's lack of desire to take risks.

 Channel U commissioned the first 'grime comedy', an animated adult sitcom named The Booo Krooo.
 The TV series ran for six episodes and focused on the misadventures of three young MCs trying to break into the music game, but often ending up worse off than when they started.
 The Booo Krooo was originally a cult classic to readers of RWD Magazine and got the attention of Channel U after being co-signed by Missy Elliott.
 The animation series was developed by Matt Mason and Alex Donne Johnson with illustrations by Julian Johnson, a.k.a.
 Art Jaz.

 In October 2005, the first annual Channel U Awards were held in London with live performances from its underground playlist.